haimbilia/BuyHub/readme.txt

-    => 057262 - Seller: More than two ribbons are showing for the products inventory => 057372 - Getting error while sending email from Users tab => 057408 - Buyer: "Undefined variable" error is showing while clicking on the Seller's collection
+    => 057262 - Seller: More than two ribbons are showing for the products inventory => 057372 - Getting error while sending email from Users tab => 057408 - Buyer: "Undefined variable" error is showing while clicking on the Seller's collection => 057405 - Buyer: "Fatal error" is showing while clicking on the newly added Slides promotions

 New Features: